 ‘Learn to spot white people in their natural habitats’

-An elite private university is offering an event early next year that purports to explore the question of “what’s up with white people?”
+An elite private college is offering an event early next year that purports to explore the question of “what’s up with white people?”

 The event, which bills itself as a “field guide” for those who are “perplexed” by white people, promises to offer a “sociological and cultural analysis of what produces and sustains…different white social types.”
 Those types include Rachel Dolezal, President Donald Trump, white nationalist Richard Spencer, and “SJWs,” or social justice warriors.